aaronkiggen/Functional_Annotation_Pipeline/README.md

 | **06** | **FANTASIA** | AI-driven functional annotation (GPU accelerated) |
 | **07** | **INTEGRATION** | functional annotation integration and generation of output files |

+## ⚙️ Requirements

+### System Requirements

+This pipeline is designed to run on **SLURM-managed HPC clusters**.
+It has been tested on the **VSC (Flemish Supercomputer Center)** infrastructure with access to sufficient memory, CPUs and GPUs but should work on any modern HPC system with SLURM.

+**Supported GPUs:**
+- ✅ NVIDIA H100 (optimal for large-scale annotations)
+- ✅ NVIDIA A100 (40 GB or 80 GB) - **Recommended**
+- ✅ NVIDIA V100 (32 GB) - Minimum for FANTASIA
+- ⚠️ NVIDIA RTX 4090/3090 (24 GB) - Works for small datasets only
+- ❌ AMD GPUs - Not currently supported

 ## 📦 Installation & Setup

 ### 1. Clone the repository